cfe-lab/Kive/docs/dev_docs.md

 * `%help` - describes the default app.
 This gets copied to the container description.
 * `%apphelp` - describes another app.
 This gets copied to the app description.
+* `%environment` and `%appenv` - set environment variables.
+If you install something outside of the default path, you'll need to set `PATH`.
+If you need to encode or decode Unicode text in Python, you'll need to set `LANG` to something like `en_CA.UTF-8`.

 In other words, if there is a main, 'default' app without a name, then the entries and labels from `%runscript`, `%labels` and `%help` are used for that app.
 You can have